-Mechanical keyboards are known for their key travel, great sound, affirmative clicky feedback, and classic looks.
-This is not where mechanical key benefits end, though.
-Their metal springs and solid constructions make them much more durable.
+Mechanical keyboards are known for their key travel, great sound, clicky feedback, and classic looks.
+This isn’t where the benefits end, though.
+The metal springs and solid constructions make them much more durable.
 Some keys can last up to 70 million presses or more.

-Another great benefit is that mechanical keyboards are easy to customize.
-You can simply take off the key cap and replace it with another.
+Another great benefit is that mechanical keyboards are highly customizable.
+You can simply take off the keycaps and replace them with different ones.
 Mechanical keyboards are also usually much heavier and robust than keyboards using other technologies.
 This gives them a better build quality, as well as stability.

 Looking for a gaming laptop?
 Take a look at these!

 1. Redragon K552

 One downside to mechanical keyboards is that they can get pretty expensive.
 This is why the Redragon K552 is a great addition to this list of the best mechanical keyboards.
 It goes for under $40 and doesn’t sacrifice on quality too much.
 Its Amazon reviews are great.
 You may be missing a number pad and the keyboard is small, but you can’t complain much considering the price point.
 Plus, some users may consider that an advantage.